Why Southsea is a great day out for all the family

 2. Southsea Model Village

 This place just captivated me when I was a child; a little world of small people and their villages.
 When we last visited, Jake was 18 months and his train obsession had already started so to be able to watch the miniature trains move around the tiny village was the best thing he had ever seen!
 They currently open 10:30 am- 4:30 pm and charges do apply- both of which vary depending on the time of year.
-For up to date information you can refer to their facebook page.

 3. Sealife Centre